SlugSecurity/site/faqs.md

 ---

 ### How Do I Join
 Because we prioritise building a community, we heavily suggest that you join [our Discord server](https://discord.gg/NUVZCumQXB), and attend any workshops you find interesting.
+To expedite any competition registrations, please also fill out [our registration form](https://forms.gle/zjV6hUx6UVPpHAWm7).

 ### When Are Meetings
 We try to hold a workshop every week, Monday 1-2 PM at E2-506.
 All workshop resources and practice challenges will be available online.